paulsinclair51/briteTest/README.md

 # LiteTest

 LiteTest is a lightweight C/C++ API and testing framework suitable for embedding into other C/C++ projects.
-The API and framework is intentionally minimal while still providing flexible and comprehensive testing capabilities.
+The API and framework are intentionally minimal while still providing flexible and comprehensive testing capabilities.

-The LiteTest macros simplify test development by abstracting the management of running tests and report generation so you can focus on the actual tests for your project.

-The LiteTest framework requires POSIX.1-2008 ( `unistd.h`),
+LiteTest requires POSIX.1-2001 (IEEE Std 1003.1-2001) compatibilty and a C99-compliant compiler.
+Linux, macOS, and the BSD family natively meet these requirements.
+Windows requires a
+POSIX compatibility layer such as Cygwin, MSYS2, or WSL.

+LiteTest has been exercised in a POSIX environment; however, users must confirm correct behavior in their own environment.

 Copyright (c) 2026 paulsinclair51
 SPDX-License-Identifier: MIT